Only Train Once: A One-Shot Neural Network Training And Pruning Framework

 \paragraph{Superiority of~\hspg{} on Group Sparsity Identification.} We now intuitively illustrate the strength of~\hspg{} on group sparsity exploration.
 In fact, the half-space projection~(\ref{def:proj}) is a more effective sparsity promotion mechanism compared to the standard proximal methods.
 Particularly, it benefits from a much larger projection region to map a reference point $\hat{\bm{x}}_{k+1}:=\bm{x}_k-\alpha_k\Grad \tilde{f}(\bm{x}_k)$ or its variants to zero.
 As the 2D case described in Figure~\ref{figure:project_region}, the projection regions of~the state-of-the-art Prox-SG~\cite{duchi2009efficient}, Prox-SVRG~\cite{xiao2014proximal},~\proxspider{}~\cite{zhang2019multi} and SAGA~\cite{defazio2014saga} for~\eqref{prob.main} are $\ell_2$-balls with radius as $\alpha_k\lambda$.
 In deep learning applications, the step size $\alpha_k$ is usually selected around $10^{-3}$ to $10^{-4}$ or even smaller for convergence.
 Together with the common setting of $\lambda \ll 1$, their projection regions would vanish rapidly, resulting in the difficulties to produce group sparsity.
-As a sharp contrast, even though $\alpha_k\lambda$ is near zero, the projection region of~\hspg{} $\{\bm{x}: \bm{x}_k^\top\bm{x}< (\alpha_k\lambda + \epsilon\norm{\bm{x}_k})\norm{\bm{x}_k}\}$ (seen in Appendix) is still an open half-space which contains those $\ell_2$ balls as well as~\rda~\cite{xiao2010dual}'s if $\epsilon$ is large enough.
+As a sharp contrast, even though $\alpha_k\lambda$ is near zero, the projection region of~\hspg{} $\{\bm{x}: \bm{x}_k^\top\bm{x}< (\alpha_k\lambda + \epsilon\norm{\bm{x}_k})\norm{\bm{x}_k}\}$ (seen in Appendix~\ref{appendix.hspg}) is still an open half-space which contains those $\ell_2$ balls as well as~\rda~\cite{xiao2010dual}'s if $\epsilon$ is large enough.
 Conversely, vanilla ADMM alone lacks the mechanism to project a group of variables to zero, unless equips with extra post-processing step~\cite{zhang2018systematic,lin2019toward}.
-In Appendix, we further reveal that~\hspg{} recovers group sparsity under a better radius assumption than the proximal operator in Theorem~1 and still maintains the convergence to the optimality as drawn in Theorem 2.
-Moreover, we numerically demonstrate the superiority of~\hspg{} in the sense of optimization in Appendix.
+In Appendix~\ref{appendix.hspg}, we further reveal that~\hspg{} still maintains the convergence to the optimality as drawn in Theorem~\ref{thm:convergence}.
+Moreover, we numerically demonstrate the superiority of~\hspg{} in the sense of optimization in Appendix~\ref{appendix.hspg.extensive_experiment}.